Meet the Trader: The shop that will sell you one spoon of paprika with a smile

 Most busy Londoners get their groceries with a tap of the Deliveroo app.
 Some dash to the supermarket near the office, reading their ‘to buy’ list on the phone.
 Shopping must fit around commutes and fast-paced life in a frenetic capital city.
-Step into Art of Zero Living and everything slows down.
+But step into Art of Zero Living and everything slows down.

 The air smells of handmade soap, glass jars shine softly from the shelves, there is the soft clatter of lentils cascading into a customer’s container.
 Here, in one of the more crowded parts of Greenwich Market, shopping isn’t a rushed errand but a moment of human connection.

-Justas Kanapeckas, one of the store’s founders, tells SouthLondonLines it’s meant to be a very different experience to the quick gallop through your average supermarket.
+Justas Kanapeckas, one of the store’s founders, tells SouthLondonLines (SLL) it’s meant to be a very different experience to the quick gallop through your average supermarket.
 “It’s more than shopping, it’s a lifestyle and it’s about human interaction.
 In Tesco, you just beep, beep, beep and it’s done.”

 Unusually, customers can buy the exact amount they need, be it one spoon of smoked paprika or a scant half-cup of rice.
 No need to spend three pounds at the supermarket for something you will use only once or push to the back of the cupboard, says Kanapeckas.